-ID Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information En nissio ns fr om de eve lopmen ts and build dings all relevant developments. reported annually. submitting AQN assessments.
-Number of air quality neutral assessments completed will be reported in the Annual Status Report. available at Air Quality Neutral (AQN) guidance London City Hall 5 Master-planning and redevelopment areas aligned with Air Quality Positive and Healthy Streets approaches Normal business 1 → ✓ ✓ A set target of 100% of eligible developments submitting AQP assessments.
-Enforcement of Air Quality Positive (AQP) guidance to ensure that benefits to air quality are maximised during the design phase.
-Improvements should go beyond the Air Quality Neutral benchmark and minimum requirements to ensure reduced pollution exposure and benefits to the local community.
+A Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information En nissio ns fr om de eve lopmen its and build dings 4 Enforcing Air Quality Neutral policies by placing conditions on all relevant developments.
+AQ/PL Normal 1 ~ √ ~ This is ongoing and reported annually.
+A set target of 100% of eligible developments submitting AQN assessments which demonstrate developments meet the benchmarks on submission.
+Number of air quality neutral assessments completed will be reported in the Annual Status Report.
+Assessments must be in accordance with the Air Quality Neutral guidance available at Air Quality Neutral (AQN) guidance London City Hall 5 Master-planning and redevelopment areas aligned with Air Quality Normal business 1 ✓ ✓ ✓ A set target of 100% of developments submitting AQP Enforcement of Air Quality Positive (AQP) guidance to ensure that benefits to air quality are maximised during the design phase.
+Improvements should go

+A Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information En nissio ns fr om de eve lopment s and build lings Positive and Healthy Streets approaches are acceptable on submission. beyond the Air Quality Neutral benchmark and minimum requirements to ensure reduced pollution exposure and benefits to the local community.
 AQP should be applied to master plans and development briefs for large-scale developments.
-It should highlight what measures have been taken throughout
+It should highlight what measures have been taken throughout the design stages.

-ID Action description Who Cost Score NO 2 PM CC When How implementation will be monitored Further information En nissio ns fr om de eve lopment s and build lings Ensuring adequate, appropriate, and well-located green space and infrastructure is included in new developments Where appropriate, developers will have regard for planting and types of greening that is considered good for air quality PL Normal 2 ✓ ✓ √ This is on- going and reported annually Appropriate planning already policy in place.
-Conditions securing policies will be addressed through planning.
-Annual Authority Monitoring Report will record: OS2 -Access to parks and open spacesOS4 - Net the design stages.
 Proposals should adopt the Healthy Streets Approach.
 Developments that will be required to follow AQP guidance include the Earls Court/ West Kensington development.
 AQP statement should be submitted as part of the EIA.
-The Local Plan 2018 available to view at Local plan LBHF, has a number of Borough wide policies on Green and Public Open Space: Policy OS1 on Protecting Parks and Open Space; Policy OS2 on Access to Parks and Open Space; OS3 on Playspace for Children and Young People; OS4 on Nature Conservation and OS5 on Greening the Borough.
-These ensure that the council will protect, enhance, and increase provision of parks, open spaces and biodiversity in the borough.
-400my change to area of
+6 Ensuring adequate, appropriate, and well-located green space and infrastructure is included in new developments PL Normal business 2 √ √ √ This is on- going and reported annually Appropriate planning policy in place.
+Conditions securing policies The Local Plan 2018 available to view at Local plan LBHF, has a number of Borough wide policies on Green and Public Open Space: Policy OS1 on Protecting Parks and Open Space; Policy OS2 on Access to Parks and Open Space; OS3 on Playspace for